njulia1/Defi-IA-2023/README.md

 5. Create the docker image: `sudo docker build -t image1 ./docker`
 6. Create a docker container in which we clone the whole Github: `sudo docker run -it --name container1 image1`
 7. Exit the container: `exit`
-8. Copy the Github into the container: `docker cp . container1:/ia/`
+8. Copy the Github into the container: `sudo docker cp . container1:/ia/`
 9. Start the container: `sudo docker start container1`
 10. Go to the container: `sudo docker attach container1`
 11. Go to the 'ia' folder: `cd ia`